aws-asean-builders/amplify-datastore-demo/README.md

 yarn amplify-modelgen

 git add -A
-git commit -a -m 'Add GraphQL schema and then generate the model(s).'
+git commit -a -m 'Add GraphQL schema and then generate the Amplify DataStore model(s).'
 ```

-4. Use Amplify DataStore in the local mode.
+Step 4 - Use Amplify DataStore in the local mode.
+This step will copy the to-do list app code to the project.
+The app now works without the backend services on AWS.
 ```
 curl -o src/App.js \
   https://raw.githubusercontent.com/aonz/amplify-datastore-demo/master/App.js